ercasta/allsoulsrun/docs/engine design/internal design.md

 - Summary reports should consist in small amount of data
 - Use plain logging for debugging.
 To store logs, use any suitable format (es.
 JSON Objects in Base64, one per line)
 - Individual summary reports can be exposed at different urls
+- Use external calibration files to manage balancing
+- Leverage an extensive test suite to test game balance on different runs, using range validation.

 ## Technical notes: Observer pattern